 I’d like to thank James from the Perfect Manifesto for sharing his broken mind story with my followers and me: it takes a lot of courage to open up about such experiences.
 But at the same time, sharing such personal stories can make people aware that they too might not be in a situation that’s good for their mental wellbeing, and show them they’re also not alone in this.
 I know I had a run-in with a manager that was terrible at their job while working on a placement for my postgraduate degree.
 That manger almost cost me my postgraduate degree.

 So if you’d like to show your appreciation to James for sharing his story, and to show him that he is wanted, then why not visit his blog – Perfect Manifesto – or his Twitter account and let him know.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences of feeling unwanted or share how Beth’s stories of feeling unwanted made you feel in the comments section below as well.
+Also, feel free to share your experiences of feeling unwanted or share how James’s story of feeling unwanted made you feel in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new posts by clicking the red bell icon in the bottom left corner.

 Also, if you’d like to submit your own stories of feeling unwanted, then let me know by contacting me through my social media accounts or by going to the contact page.